YasarAydin/Technical-Service-and-Product-Tracking-System/README.md

-# Technical Service and Product Tracking System  with C#
+# Technical Service and Product Tracking System in DevExpress with C#

 In this project, I learned step by step how to develop a technical service and product tracking system using the C# programming language and DevExpress tools.